What is Mid-India Church Partners?

 They continue to reside in Damoh and are raising their two children, Monica and Lae Stanley, across the street from the same home in which Vivert was born and raised.
 It’s easy to see that God’s hand continues to guide this family and bless their efforts to reach people with the love of Jesus.

 The ministry of Mid-India Church Partners continues to expand, both in terms of influence and effectiveness under Vivert and Neelam’s leadership.
-God has blessed their church planting efforts as the ministry has spread across seven states in India and also expanded to the neighboring country of Nepal.
+God has blessed their church planting efforts as the ministry has spread across eight states in India and also expanded to the neighboring country of Nepal.
 The evangelist training ministry continues to produce the effective church leaders necessary for successful church planting efforts.
-Neelam’s Kids, the ministry to care for persecuted children, is thriving after only a few years of operation, and Shining Light is making a huge impact in the lives of children in local churches across India.
+New Hope, the ministry to care for children of persecuted families, is thriving and Shining Light is making a huge impact in the lives of children in local churches across India.